 Have you ever visited a foreign country that immediately felt like ‘home’ to you?
 Of course, the scenery, cultural customs, accents and food are all different than what you know.
-But, instead you experience a strange stirring of familiarity and comfort.
-I felt that way when traveling through Scotland last month – with the added benefit of sensing that time had slowed down for just a few days.
+But, instead, you experience a strange stirring of familiarity and comfort.
+I felt that way during my Scottish Highlands travel experience last month – with the added benefit of sensing that time had slowed down for just a few days.

-I was invited by VisitScotland as part of their Year of Natural Scotland 2013 celebration, which highlights the diversity of natural wonders, green accommodations and outdoor activities that this nation offers visitors each year.
-In other words, there’s a lot more to Scotland than touring Edinburgh and Loch Ness…and I’m not just talking about trying whiskies and haggis, which is really tasty by the way!
+I was invited by VisitScotland as part of their Year of Natural Scotland 2013 celebration, which highlights the diversity of natural wonders, green accommodations, and outdoor activities that this nation offers visitors each year.
+In other words, there’s a lot more to Scotland than touring Edinburgh and Loch Ness…and I’m not just talking about trying whiskeys and haggis, which is really tasty by the way!